philthompson/blog/gen/static/nfl-elo/faq.md

 <h3><a name="Why-Not-Use-Injuries"></a><small><a class="top-arw" title="Top" href="#top">↑</a></small> Why don't these Elo ratings use player injuries?</h3>

 I don't think it's a good idea to directly change team Elo ratings as a result of player injuries.
 Practically, it is extremely challenging to quantify the impact of a single player.
 This would involve play-by-play analysis, and even this is kind of limited in usefulness because we don't know all the players' assignments on each play, and players are rotated in and out of games all the time.
-On top of that, sometimes players are replaced by quality backups or trades or by signing guys off the couch.
-And we do want to incorporate the strengths of each team's depth and coaching staff into their ratings, and injuries allow us to do this.
+On top of that, sometimes injured players are replaced by even better players!
+And we do want to incorporate the strengths of each team's depth and coaching staff, and their front office's ability to trade and sign players mid-season, into their ratings, and injuries allow us to do this.

 But ultimately, I don't want Elo ratings to be impacted by anything other than what happens on the field.
 If we change team ratings outside of game results I think we're straying too far from true "Elo" ratings.